The Florida Department of Environmental Protection's (DEP) Florida Coastal Office (FCO)

 Inform the public about the history, purpose and scope of management plan

-Solicit public input regarding issues and opportunities that should be
+Solicit public input regarding issues and opportunities that are being or should be

 addressed in the management plan.